adityachaudhary99/dataengineering-motor-vehicles-collision-analysis-project/README.md

 - **dbt** to perform transformations.
 - **Google data studio** to visualize data.

-## Data pipelines
-The dataset data download, process and upload to cloud storage, transfer to data warehouse is done via these Airflow DAGs:

-**Local to GCS Dag**
-  - Runs once since there is a single dataset, can be changed accordingly though.
-  - Downloads the dataset file in the csv format.
-This task runs by a bash script, which downloads the data.
-  - Next the data is pre-processed using pyspark(changing column names, data types, etc) and saves it locally in the form of parquet file.
-  - This file is then uploaded to project Cloud Storage(Data Lake).
-  - Last task triggers the <code>gcs_to_bq_dag</code> so that it runs right after the data has been loaded to project Cloud Storage.

- **GCS to BQ Dag**
-  - The dag transfers the data in parquet files in the project Cloud Storage to the project BigQuery dataset made earlier using terraform.
-  - Followed by creation of a partitioned and clustered table at project BigQuery dataset.
-  - Lastly local clean up is done to erase the data from the local system.

-## Dashboard
-Simple dashboard at Google Data studio with few graphs.
-- Accident Heatmap by Borough.
-- Time-of-Day​ Accident Distribution.​
-- Contributing Factors Pie Chart​.
-- Top 10 Riskiest Neighborhoods.

 # Reproducing from scratch
 ## 1. To reproduce this code entirely from scratch, you will need to create a GCP account:
 Set up your free GCP account!
 You'll get free $300 credit or 90 days of free usage.